waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Usage

 ## A. `pathfinder` Tool
 - **Limitation:** The tool only plans the path.
-I must manually stop and use the required HM from the menu when I reach an obstacle tile (e.g., Surf at water's edge) before continuing along the path.
+The tool does not account for using HMs from the menu, which is a game mechanic.
+I must manually use HMs like Surf or Cut from the party menu when at the edge of an obstacle.
 - **Limitation:** The tool only plans the path.
-I must manually stop and use the required HM from the menu when I reach an obstacle tile (e.g., Surf at water's edge) before continuing along the path.
+The tool does not account for using HMs from the menu, which is a game mechanic.
+I must manually use HMs like Surf or Cut from the party menu when at the edge of an obstacle.

 ## B. Agent & Tool Usage Notes
 - Proximity of recommended locations from agents should be considered for efficiency.